volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 #### Solution #2

-The second way of handling that is to use arrow functions instead of function declarations:
+The second way of handling is to use arrow functions instead of function declarations:

 ```jsx
 handleClick = () => {